 Lecture 3.
 A theoretical study of chemistry dealing with the gaseous, liquid, solid and colloidal states of subdivision, solution, thermodynamics, reaction kinetics, equilibrium, and electrochemistry.
 Prerequisites: grade of C- or higher in CHEM 231 or PHYS 381.
-MATH 186 or concurrent enrollment.
-PHYS 111 is recommended.
 Same as PHYS 353.